 Top 12 iPhone Apps That’ll Increase Your Productivity comes from Dumb Little Man.

-Joe Dale has created a new blog just devoted to apps for the iPhone, iPod Touch, or iPad that might be useful to language learner students and teachers.
+Joe Dale has created a new blog just devoted apps for the iPhone, iPod Touch, or iPad that might be useful language learner students and teachers.
 It’s called MFL edapps, and it looks great.

 The Top 30 Best Photography Apps for iPhone is a useful post from The Next Web.

 Photosynth stands out as you can capture images not just along a horizontal line, but in all directions – up, down, left and right.
-And rather than just relying on you to hold the camera steady while you pan, the app gives you guidelines of where the next image should be places and next photo snapped.
+And rather than just relying you hold the camera steady while you pan, the app gives you guidelines of where the next image should be places and next snapped.

 Onavo Is A Money-Saving, Must-Have App For EVERY iPhone Data User is a pretty interesting post from TechCrunch about a new iPhone app.